When to start your baby on solid food

 Why is introducing solids alongside breast milk or formula important at 6 months?

-Starting solids too early may pose a risk of choking, increase their risk of food poisoning, be risky for baby’s kidneys, can lead to poor digestion or constipation and may decrease mum’s breast milk supply.
+Starting solids too early may pose a risk of choking, increase their risk of food poisoning, potentially damage the baby’s kidneys, lead to poor digestion or constipation and may decrease mum’s breast milk supply.

 On the other hand, starting solids too late (after 6 months of age) may slow a baby’s growth, increase the risk of iron and zinc deficiency, delay oral development or cause bubs to dislike solid foods.